 Want the lowdown on all things social video and planning?
 We got you!
 Our latest virtual workshops series, PLANOLY Presents: Video Planner, dives deep into TikTok with the help of 3 video experts along with how to use our multi-channel workspace to plan video content for TikTok and more.

 We’ll break down the most valuable tips from our workshop speakers and how you can leverage them to make video content that grows your TikTok and Instagram presence, positively impacts your marketing and business goals, and empowers you to film and create content.
-Plus, you’ll get the inside scoop on how to use our Video Planner to streamline your video planning and creation process, as well as a sneak peek of new features to come.
+Plus, you’ll get the inside scoop on how to use our multi-channel workspace to streamline your video planning and creation process, as well as a sneak peek of new features to come.

 For this workshop (you can check out the recording here), we sat down with three TikTok Tastemakers: TikTok’s Global Head of SMB Marketing Josh Hilliard, Brand Strategy & Marketing Consultant Shanika Hillocks, and Banana Brands Founder & CEO Hannah McGough.
 All three of these speakers share how to leverage TikTok and social video content to build an authentic presence and grow an online community for your or your clients’ brand or businesses.
 They also share insightful tips and inspiration to help creators overcome common hurdles to creating video content.